 Student NCLEX Reporting Process

-Students are required to have an active Connecticut RN license as per YSN’s Licensure Policy.
-This NCLEX reporting process outlinesstudent responsibilities with respect to reporting exam date(s) and results by set deadlines.
-This standardized process will allow forstudents to receive remediation if needed and allow YSN faculty and staff to better support students, particularly those who have notpassed the NCLEX-RN.
+Students are required to have an active CT RN License as per YSN’s Licensure Policy.
+This NCLEX reporting process outlines student responsibilities with respect to reporting exam date(s) and results by set deadlines.
+This standardized process will allow for students to receive remediation if needed and allow YSN faculty and staff to better support students, particularly those who have not passed the NCLEX-RN.

 Guidelines for Taking and Reporting NCLEX Results

-2. Upon receipt of GEPN student grades, final transcripts are sent to the Department of Public Health by the Office of Student Life inearly August.
+2. Upon receipt of GEPN student grades, final transcripts are sent to the Department of Public Health by the Registrar’s Office in early August.

-3. GEPN students secure an NCLEX-RN exam date and record their exam date in eValue by September 15.
+3. GEPN students secure an NCLEX-RN exam date and record their exam date into eValue by September 15.

 4. GEPN students must pass the NCLEX-RN by December 1 of their first specialty year*.

-5. RN students who are not new graduates must upload their active Connecticut R.N. license into eValue by August 1.
+5. RN students who are not new graduates must submit into eValue their active CT RN license by August 1.

-6. New RN graduates must pass NCLEX-RN and upload their Connecticut R.N. license into eValue by 90 days from their graduationdate.
+6. New RN graduates must pass NCLEX-RN and upload their CT RN license into eValue by 90 days from their graduation date.

-7. Post-Graduate Master’s Certificate students must upload their active Connecticut RN license into eValue by August 1.
+7. Post Graduate Master’s Certificate students must submit into eValue their active CT RN license by August 1.

-10. After GEPN students take the NCLEX-RN exam, they must record their unofficial result, PASS OR FAIL, in eValue within three daysof the exam date.
+After GEPN students take the NCLEX-RN exam, the student must record their unofficial result, PASS OR FAIL into eValue within three days of test date.

-11. Upon receipt of the Connecticut R.N. license, students must upload their Connecticut RN license into eValue within three days sothat it may be verified by the Office of Student Life.
+Upon receipt of the CT RN License, students must upload their CT RN License within three days into eValue so it may be verified.

 Guidelines for Students Who Do Not Pass the NCLEX

-1. If the student rescheduled the exam or did not pass the NCLEX, the student must record the new exam date in eValue.
+1. If the student rescheduled the exam or did not pass NCLEX, the student must update the new exam date in eValue.

-2. Students who do not pass the NCLEX must report this to the associate dean of student life and their specialty director(s).
+2. Students who do not pass the NCLEX must report this to the Associate Dean of Student Life & Belonging and their Specialty Director(s).

-3. Obtain a new exam date as soon as possible given the 45-day wait period and record the new exam date in eValue.
+3. Obtain a new test date as soon as possible given the 45-day wait period & record the new test date in eValue.

-4. Make an appointment with their specialty director(s) to review their remediation plan based on the NCLEX score report.
+4. Make an appointment with their Specialty Director(s) to review their remediation plan based on NCLEX score report.

-6. Upon receipt of the Connecticut R.N. license, students must upload their Connecticut RN license into eValue within three days sothat it may be verified by the Office of Student Life.
-The Connecticut RN license must be uploaded into eValue by December 1.
+6. Upon receipt of the CT RN License, the student must upload their CT RN License within three days into eValue so it may be verified.
+The CT RN License must be uploaded into eValue by December 1.

 Maintaining an Active License

-Students are responsible for maintaining an active Connecticut R.N. license and must upload their new and renewed license annuallyin order to remain compliant, participate in clinical hours, and attend classes.
-Students with out-of-state clinical placements will uploadtheir additional licenses in eValue and seek assistance from the Clinical Support Unit if needed.
+Students are responsible for maintaining an active CT RN license and must upload their new and renewed license annually in order to remain compliant, participate in clinical and attend classes (see Licensure Policy).
+Students with out-of-state clinical placements will upload their additional licenses in eValue and seek assistance from the Clinical Support Unit if needed.